The Conch Bearer: Writing

 After 9/11, the author began thinking about heroes and how different cultures try to find heroes, and she "wanted to write a book where there could be heroic characters".
 She stated that she wanted to share India and her culture with young readers, and that she feels it is important to spread cultural diversity because she is concerned about "a really dangerous tendency to close down the borders."

 It also deals with the theory of Monomyth or The Hero's Journey.

 Awards

 The Conch Bearer was chosen as a Publishers Weekly Best Children's Book of the Year and a Booklist Editor's Choice.
 It also got the gold medal Blue Bonnet award.
 It is on many school district summer reading book lists including FBISD in Texas.

 Adaptation

-On August 2019, it was reported that Imtiaz Ali will be the showrunner of a series based on the novel.
+In August 2019, it was reported that Imtiaz Ali will be the showrunner of a series based on the novel.
 It will be jointly produced by Ali, Ashok Amritraj and Reliance Entertainment.